ndbroadbent/capistrano_deploy_lock/README.md

 .../capistrano/deploy_lock.rb:132:in `block (3 levels) in <top (required)>': Capistrano::DeployLockedError (Capistrano::DeployLockedError)
 ```

 The default deploy lock will expire after 15 minutes.
-This is so that crashed or interrupted deploys don't leave a stale lock
+This is so that crashed or interrupted deploys don't leave a stale lock behind.

-for the next developer to deal with.
+The following tasks will be run before deploy:

+  * `deploy:check_lock`
+    * Checks for an existing deploy lock.
+Aborts deploy if a lock exists and it wasn't created by you.
+  * `deploy:refresh_lock`
+    * If you previously created a lock, this task ensures that your lock won't expire before the default expiry time
+  * `deploy:create_lock`
+    * If no locks already exist, a default lock will be created with the message: `Deploying <branch>`

+The following task will be run after deploy:

+  * `deploy:unlock`
+    * Removes any default deploy locks.
+If you set a custom lock, it will not be removed at this step.
+    * You can remove a custom deploy lock by running `cap deploy:unlock` by itself.

 ## Tasks